Davidfcr/BackendHomework/README.md

 ## Documentation of the API

-Can download the json documentation and import into Postam using the *TestingMoviehomework.postman_collection.json* file
+Can download the json documentation and import into Postman using the *TestingMoviehomework.postman_collection.json* file

 A Swagger page was created with the detailed information for the API's on the root page.